acdevz/rrs/README.md

-# Train Booking System
+# Railway Reservation System

-This project is a train booking system where users can book, cancel, and view their train bookings.
+This project is a train reservation system where users can book, cancel, and view their train bookings.

 ## Features